StevenMascarenhas/Sqlite-Python-Movie-Database-MuleSoft/README.md

 # Sqlite-Python-Movie-Database-MuleSoft
-Movie Database using Sqlite python and Jupiter notebooks IDE
+Movie Database using Sqlite Python and Jupiter notebooks IDE

+db folder contains the movies database, python sqlite program folder contains the Python Sqlite code for the movies database